Donate today. Change the future.

 The Phillip Maisel Testimonies Project

-In the early 1990s, with the purchase of a video camera, the Video Testimonies’ Project was launched.
-Phillip Maisel began volunteering and immediately recognised the enormity of the challenge, given the passage of time and the ageing of survivors.
-He made it his passion and goal to interview as many survivors as possible.
-He has dedicated himself tirelessly to the task.
-The more than 1400 testimonies collected are a testament to his energy and perseverance.
+The Melbourne Holocaust Museum began collecting audio testimonies of Holocaust survivors in the 1980s.
+In the early 1990s, with the purchase of a video camera, the Video Testimonies Project was launched.
+Phillip Maisel began volunteering for the project and immediately recognised the enormity of the challenge as a race against the passage of time and the ageing of survivors.
+He made it his goal to interview as many survivors as possible and dedicated himself tirelessly to the task.
+The over 1400 testimonies now in the MHM collection are a testament to his energy and perseverance.

 Find out more